birdandhike.com logo

 In the bottom of the canyon below the pour-over (Wpt.
 05), the canyon narrows and there are several miles of dry-wash hiking.
 Parts of the canyon are wide and sunny, while others are amazingly deep, dark, and narrow.

-After climbing over and around many rock and boulders, hikers finally arrive at one too difficult to get around and too high to jump off (Wpt.
+After climbing over and around many rocks and boulders, hikers finally arrive at one too difficult to get around and too high to jump off (Wpt.
 06).
 This is the First Obstacle: a large boulder that can be bypassed by a short rappel using two bolts on the north wall.
 Depending on the state of the mud, this spot can enter one's personal hiking folklore.

 Orderville Canyon